simoneeejw/CW2025/README.md

 **Implementation Details**:
 - **Direct Board Rendering**: Ghost piece is rendered directly on the game board's displayMatrix at 30% opacity
 - **Position Calculation**: `getGhostYPosition()` method in GameController simulates piece drop using collision detection to find landing position
-- **Visual Design**: Shadow rendered at 30% opacity in the same color as the active piece, only on empty cells
+- **Visual Design**: Shadow rendered as a neutral light gray color (rgb(200, 200, 200, 0.3)) without any highlight effects, only on empty cells
 - **Real-time Updates**: Ghost position updates on every brick movement via `updateGhostPiece()` method in GuiController
 - **Smart Overlay**: Ghost only draws on transparent cells to avoid overwriting locked pieces or the active piece
 - **Performance**: Integrated rendering eliminates need for separate panels, improving performance